Surrogacy Case Updates

 M and A were twins born via surrogacy in New South Wales.
 The parties met all the preconditions for a parentage order, however the surrogate had signed the agreement electronically, with a typewritten name rather than by hand, and so had her witness.
 Judge Parker considered whether an electronic signature was sufficient under the Surrogacy Act.
 Ultimately, His Honour found that an electronic signature was sufficient and noted that modern times allowed for electronic signing.
 However, His Honour was concerned that an electronic signature might be considered differently to a typewritten name, given the difficulty in determining the identity of the signatory with a typed name.
 He was satisfied that the surrogate had placed her name on the agreement and ultimately made the order.

-Lessons from Re M: As with Re Ashley, we need to make sure the signed agreement can be used evidence for the parentage order.
+Lessons from Re M: As with Re Ashley, we need to make sure the signed agreement can be used as evidence for the parentage order.
 Electronic signatures might be satisfactory, but we need to be able to verify that the parties themselves ‘signed’ the agreement.
 It is best to sign with a signature rather than a typed name.

 .